sivasantosh/My-Todolist/README.md

 ## TODO

-* search
+* search - implemented.
-* drag and drop
+* drag and drop - implemented. (swipe also implemented)

+Use drag/drop feature to move entries around.
+Click and hold on an entry to enable drag/drop.
+Even though it will take you selection mode you can still do drag/drop with the item you are holding.

+Use swipe to quick delete an entry.

 ## Try it

-If you want to try it out you can download the [apk file here](https://drive.google.com/file/d/0B-w-mTjuqUzuYWhVM1dCcFhtYVE/view?usp=sharing).
+If you want to try it out you can download the [apk file here](https://drive.google.com/file/d/0B-w-mTjuqUzuU2tPLWhjajdZZlE/view?usp=sharing) (1.18MB).